osvaldoM/devnotes/articles/sending-events-from-functional-components.md

 In order to make a component functional, a few changes have to be made to the `NoteListItem.vue` component.
 The `NoteList` component remains unchanged.

  - First, if we are using Single File Components we add the `functional` keyword in the template declaration
- - Afterwords, props are accessed through a `props` object that contains the provided props.
+ - Afterwards, props are accessed through a `props` object that contains the provided props.

 NoteListItem.vue